-- Sales: JPY67.0bn (+7.2% YoY)
+- Sales: JPY16.6bn (flat YoY)

-- Operating profit: [PY8.1bn (+10.7% YoY)
+- Operating profit: JPY1.7bn (-14.8% YoY)

-- OPM: 12.1% (+0.4pp YoY)
+- OPM: 10.1% (-1.8pp YoY)

-Sales and profit improved, boosting companywide performance.
-The company expanded disinfectant cleaning, quarantine-related cleaning, and special cleaning services to prevent the further spread of COVID-19.
-It won new customers and expanded contracts from existing customers.
-The number of customers under recurring revenue contracts increased as some customers who had previously requested one-time services switched to recurring contracts.
+Sales were flat YoY despite a fall in demand for disinfectant cleaning, quarantine-related cleaning, and special cleaning services which increased a year ago due to the pandemic, as recurring contracts for new facilities both in and outside the Aeon group increased.
 The company also worked to introduce and expand special cleaning services at customers outside the Aeon group such as New Standard Cleaning, a cleaning method to maintain a hygienic, attractive environment based on the company's own cleaning service that was previously provided to hospitals.